andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/cssmagic/awesome-ai) - 收集分享 AI 大型语言模型 (LLM)、AI 辅助编程、AI 绘画等领域的常用资料，探索生成式人工智能的应用与开发。.
 - [awesome-identicons](https://github.com/drhus/awesome-identicons) - A curated list of "Visual Hashs" (Identicon, Avatar, Fractal, RandomArt and general Hash Visualization).
 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.
-- [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
 - [awesome-linux-resources](https://github.com/itech001/awesome-linux-resources) - Linux resources for the begainners and advanced users.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [awesome-inspiration](https://github.com/swapagarwal/awesome-inspiration) - :fire: A curated list of content worth sharing to help you get inspired! :zap:.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
-- [Awesome-Human-Interaction-Motion-Generation](https://github.com/soraproducer/Awesome-Human-Interaction-Motion-Generation) - This repository collects papers on Human-Interaction-Motion-Generation applications.
-We will update new papers irregularly.
 - [Awesome-Video-LMM-Post-Training](https://github.com/yunlong10/Awesome-Video-LMM-Post-Training) - 🔥🔥🔥 Latest Papers, Codes and Datasets on Video-LMM Post-Training.
 - [awesome](https://github.com/ziyi2/awesome) - 前端相关的博客、笔记、书籍和书签列表。.
 - [awesome-banksalad](https://github.com/banksalad/awesome-banksalad) - :sunglasses: A curated list of awesome Banksalad style.
 - [awesome-privacy-on-blockchains](https://github.com/Mikerah/awesome-privacy-on-blockchains) - A curated list of privacy on blockchains resources.
+- [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
 - [Active-SLAM-Paper-List](https://github.com/DoongLi/Active-SLAM-Paper-List) - This repository primarily organizes papers, code, and other relevant materials related to Active SLAM and Robotic Exploration.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-supply-chain](https://github.com/Funkmyster/awesome-supply-chain) - A curated list of awesome supply chain blogs, podcasts, standards, projects, and examples.
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
-- [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
 - [awesome-relay](https://github.com/expede/awesome-relay) - Awesome resources for Relay.
 - [awesome-Visual-Place-Recognition](https://github.com/gmberton/awesome-Visual-Place-Recognition) - A curated list of awesome Visual Place Recognition papers.